itsadrianlucas/GoogleITSupportCertificate_Commands_Windows_Linux/PoweShell Commands - Google Course.md

-**BASIC NAVIGATING COMMANDS**
+BASIC NAVIGATING COMMANDS

 WINDOWS
-Get-Location/pwd (shows the current directory, valid in both PowerShell and Linux) Get-History/history (shows the current directory, valid in both PowerShell and Linux) ls/dir/GetChild-Item (list items in the directory) cd (change Directory/Access a directory) mkdir (create directories)
+pwd/Get-Location (shows the current directory, valid in both PowerShell and Linux) history/Get-History (shows the current directory, valid in both PowerShell and Linux) ls/dir/GetChild-Item (list items in the directory) cd (change Directory/Access a directory) mkdir (create directories)